creativetechnologylab/interactive-typography-opentype-p5/README.md

 ### Rendering Loop: The `draw` Function

 The `draw` function is the core of the script, encompassing the logic for type rendering and manipulation.
-In practice, the main operations occur at the end of the `draw` function, within:
+In practice, the code which determines the visual output of the script occur at the end of the `draw` function:

 #### Path Point Manipulation